oar-team/oar3/docs/user/api.rst

   "code" : "200"
  }

-This error body is formated in the requested format.
-But if this format was not given, it uses JSON by default.
+This error body is also formated in the *JSON* format.

 To allow you to see the error body, you may find it useful to activate the **debug=1** variable.
 It will force the API to always return a 200 OK status, even if there's an error so that you can see the body with a simple browser or a rest client without having to manage the errors.
 For example::